ICE deported undocumented father whose wife died serving in the Army

 "I never received any kind of paper," Gonzalez told KPNX.
 "The first time this happened, the judge gave me an opportunity to be a United States legal, and I do my best.
 I never missed anything, any kind of information, any kind of paper.
 Any time I needed to be in front of an immigration judge, I was always there."

-ICE agents arrested him Monday of last week and deported him on Wednesday.
+ICE agents arrested him Monday of last week and deported him Wednesday.

+The agency said that the day he was arrested, Gonzalez filed a motion to reopen his case with the Executive Office for Immigration Review.

+"On April 15, Gonzalez-Carranza was allowed to re-enter the United States pending adjudication of his immigration proceedings," ICE said in a statement Tuesday.
+"An immigration judge with EOIR will determine if proceedings should be reopened, and whether Gonzalez-Carranza has legal basis to remain in the United States.”

 Hernandez told KPNX that Gonzalez would call him asking him whether he would be able to see his daughter again.
 Gonzalez shares custody with Vieyra's parents.